JavaScript

 |

-event-driven, scripting language developed by Netscape.
-It can be used with HTML to make a page dynamic and
+language developed by Netscape.
+It can be used with HTML to make a webpage dynamic and functional.
+(On the current page, JavaScript code is between "<script " down to

 Some browsers have a setting to enable or disable JavaScript.
 If JavaScript is not enabled in your browser you